‘The perfect pony’ put to sleep after stellar career - Horse & Hound

 “She was absolutely irreplaceable; there isn’t another like her.
 Not because of what she won but because of her as a pony.”

-The 12hh mare was twice lead rein winner at HOYS and was also HOYS supreme champion, as well as winning “every county championship you could name”.
+The 11.2hh mare, who was produced by Julie Templeton throughout her career, was twice lead rein winner at HOYS and was also HOYS supreme champion, as well as winning “every county championship you could name”.
 She was officially retired at a ceremony at HOYS in 2006.

 “She was described as ‘the perfect pony pram’ by [H&H showing columnist] Stuart Hollings and I think he meant she taught so many tiny jockeys, not only to ride but to be horse children.
 She was kind to them.